Branches of Pharmacology with 15 Subdivisions

 Clinical pharmacology

-This deals with the implementation of knowledge of pharmacology in clinical practice.
+This addresses the application of pharmacological knowledge in clinical practice.

 Veterinary pharmacology